lhcb/bender-tutorials/getting-started/firstalgorithms.md

 ```
 {% enddiscussion %}

-This appriach si easy and rathe rintuitive, but is not so easy to insert the algorithm
+This appriach is very easy and rather intuitive, but is not so easy to insert the algorithm
 into existing non-trivial flow of algorithms without  a danger to destroy the flow.
+In this  way one destroys various standard actions, like (pre)filtering,
+luminosity calculation etc...

 #### _Intelligent approach_

-For _intelligent_ approach one uses `Selection` wrapper for Bender algotithm,
+For _intelligent_ approach one uses `Selection` wrapper for Bender algotithm, `BenderSelection`.
- `BenderSelection`.
-This wrapper behaves as any other selection-objects,
+This wrapper behaves as any other selection-objects, and it lives
-and it lives in _static configuration_ part of `configure` function:
+in _static configuration_ part of `configure` function:
 ```python
 from PhysConf.Selections import AutomaticData,  PrintSelection particles = AutomaticData  ( 'Phys/SelPsi2KForPsiX/Particles' )